 The Marchetti & Togliatti families emigrated from Northern Italy in order to earn their fortune in Utah’s silver rush of the late 1800’s — read the full story in Marchetti & Togliatti V State of Utah.
 With sufficient funds procured from running a boarding house and general store, the families headed to California and established Home Ranch and vineyard in Uvas Creek, near Morgan Hill.

 Within a decade the family’s future was jeopardized by the passing of the Eighteenth Amendment to the United States Constitution in 1920.
-This enabled legislation, known as the Volstead Act, to enforce the federal ban of alcoholic beverages.
+This enabled legislation, known as the Volstead Act1, to enforce the federal ban of alcoholic beverages.

 In order to protect their stockpile of aged barrels of wine they shipped it to Tijuana, Mexico, into the cellar of Vick’s Place.
 Grape juice production, however, was not impacted, and I suspect that is how the ranch continued operating.